KaveonSmith/MP3_Player/README.md

  It prompts the user to select Play, Pause, or Stop.

+ The user also has the option to set the volume.
+The default value is 0.0.

- # Call of Duty Zombie Maps references
+ # Call of Duty Zombie Map references
  Tranzit - GameOver

  Der Eisendrache - GameOver2